UQatKIT/MDEforM/docs/src/index.md

 ```julia-repl
 (MDEforM) pkg> instantiate
 ```
-You may now use the module's functionality
+You may now use the package's functionality
 ```julia-repl
 julia> using MDEforM
 ```
-The functions listed under [Index](@ref Index_index) are exported by the module and thorough documentation of these functions can be found in the following list of [Contents](@ref Contents_index).
+The functions listed under [Index](@ref Index_index) are exported by the package and thorough documentation of these functions can be found in the list of [Contents](@ref Contents_index) at the bottom of this page.

 ## Toy Example

-We want to provide a small example to illustrate the main functionality of the module.
+We want to provide a small example to illustrate the main functionality of the package.
 We start from the following 2-dimensional fast-slow system of stochastic differential equations (SDE)
 ```math
 \begin{aligned}
   dX_ϵ(t) = -α V'(X_ϵ(t)) - \frac{1}{ϵ} p'\left( \frac{X_ϵ(t)}{ϵ} \right) dt  + \sqrt{2 σ} dU(t), \quad &X_ϵ(0) = x_0, \\